Priyankamadire/FacultyRecruitmentAndMonitoringSystem/README.md

 Project Management: Organizing your work, collaborating with a team, and meeting project deadlines.

-TO RUN THIS PROJECT INSTALL THESE PACKAGES AT SERVER SIDE "bcryptjs"
+TO RUN THIS PROJECT INSTALL THESE PACKAGES AT SERVER SIDE

+"bcryptjs"

 "cookie-parser"

 "dotenv"

 "express"

 "heroku"

 "jsonwebtoken"

 "mongoose"

 "multer"

 "nodemon"

 AND INSTALL FOLLOWING PACKAGES AT CLIENT SIDE

 "axios"

 "bower"

 "init"

 "react"

 "react-dom"

 "react-scripts"

-  AFTER INSTALLING THESE PACKAGES TO CONNECT BACKEND WITH DATABASE nodemon app.js  Using nodemon (if we want the server to automatically restart when you make changes):
+  AFTER INSTALLING THESE PACKAGES TO CONNECT BACKEND WITH DATABASE

+  nodemon app.js  Using nodemon (if we want the server to automatically restart when you make changes)

   (or)

-  node app.js   Using node (if we don't need automatic restarts): once database and backend connected at port 5000 Another side react app runs on port 3000 to run project use npm start (or) yarn start
+  node app.js   Using node (if we don't need automatic restarts)

+once database and backend connected at port 5000

+Another side react app runs on port 3000

+to run project use

+npm start (or) yarn start
 With both the backend and frontend servers running, you can access your web application by opening a web browser and navigating to http://localhost:3000.
 Your React frontend will be hosted there.
 It can make requests to your Node.js backend, typically at http://localhost:5000, using API endpoints you've defined in your backend code.